 You will see numerous results for Northwest Registered Agent that all look the same.

 Important: Make sure you select a result that has firstname.lastname@example.org listed in the email column.

 If you hired a different Commercial Statutory Agent:

 Select “Yes”, search for their company in the results, select the correct one, and then click “Next” to proceed.

 IMPORTANT – Statutory Agent Email Acceptance:

 After submitting your filing online, the AZCC will send an email to your LLC’s Statutory Agent.
 Your Statutory Agent must accept their position by clicking a confirmation link in that email.
 The AZCC gives the Statutory Agent 7 days to click the confirmation link.

-Enter your Arizona LLC’s Known Place of Business address and zip code (city and county will auto-complete) and then click “Next” to proceed.
+Enter your Arizona LLC Principal Address and zip code (the city and county will auto-complete) and then click “Next“.